Telecommunications: Social impact

 Telecommunication has played a significant role in social relationships.
 Nevertheless, devices like the telephone system were originally advertised with an emphasis on the practical dimensions of the device (such as the ability to conduct business or order home services) as opposed to the social dimensions.
 It was not until the late 1920s and 1930s that the social dimensions of the device became a prominent theme in telephone advertisements.
 New promotions started appealing to consumers' emotions, stressing the importance of social conversations and staying connected to family and friends.

-Since then the role that telecommunications has played in social relations has become increasingly important.
+Since then, the role that telecommunications have played in social relations has become increasingly important.
 In recent years, the popularity of social networking sites has increased dramatically.
 These sites allow users to communicate with each other as well as post photographs, events and profiles for others to see.
 The profiles can list a person's age, interests, sexual preference and relationship status.
-In this way, these sites can play important role in everything from organising social engagements to courtship.
+In this way, these sites can play an important role in everything from organising social engagements to courtship.

 Prior to social networking sites, technologies like short message service (SMS) and the telephone also had a significant impact on social interactions.
 In 2000, market research group Ipsos MORI reported that 81% of 15- to 24-year-old SMS users in the United Kingdom had used the service to coordinate social arrangements and 42% to flirt.